Shopping hours: Singapore

 Shopping hours for shopping malls are usually from 10:00 to 22:00 from Monday to Sunday.
 Automotive shops like tire outlets are usually from 09.30 to 19:00.
 Some supermarkets are open twenty-four hours.
 Most stores do not open on the first day of Chinese New Year because of low demand patronage.
+However, the COVID-19 pandemic prompted some shopping malls and stores to shorten their operating hours, a trend that has persisted in certain locations.
+For instance, several outlets now close as early as 8:30 PM, reflecting changes in consumer behavior and cost management strategies.
+Despite these adjustments, high footfall areas like Orchard Road continue to maintain extended hours in most establishments to accommodate both locals and tourists.

 Sweden

 In Sweden there is no longer any law regarding shopping hours except for the nationally owned Systembolaget alcohol shops, which close at 20:00 at the latest on weekdays and 15:00 on Saturdays.
 On Sundays no alcohol is sold at all, although it is served in restaurants.
 Shopping centres and food shops are generally open every day; grocery stores often until 22:00 all days of the week and shopping centers usually until 20:00 on weekdays and 18:00 on weekends.
 Usually shopping centers are closed on New Year's Day, Midsummer's Day and Christmas Day, but grocery stores are open even those days albeit fewer hours than usual.
-Although there aren't any law that regulate business hours in general, labour laws do not allow work between midnight and 5 am in many professions including grocery stores and most shops.
+Although there aren't any laws that regulate business hours in general, labour laws do not allow work between midnight and 5 am in many professions including grocery stores and most shops.